hm-lang/core/proposals/README.md

 symbol, `?`, placed after the variable name like `X?: int` or after a simple type like `X: int?`.
 Either example declares a variable `X` that can be an integer or null.
 The default value for an optional type is `Null`.
-TODO: discussion on whether we want to force using the `?` as part of the identifier, e.g., refer to `X?: int` as `X?` everywhere.
 TODO: do we want to rename `null` to `absent`?  essentially we want the feature for function calls, e.g., `fn(X?: int): q` and container types, e.g., `{X?: possiblyNull(), Y: ...}` becomes `{Y: ...}` if `X` is null,